 Are there any medical risks or contraindications?

-- Orgasm also helps to reduce menstrual pain
+- Lorgasm also helps reduce menstrual pain

-Be on contraception during sex
+Be on contraception during intercourse

 Use a condom to limit irritation

 While blood acts as a natural lubricant, it's important to avoid scratching the vaginal wall, as bleeding can encourage the transmission of infection.
 The cervix is in fact slightly open to allow the blood from periods to pass through, resulting from the degradation of the uterine mucosa: the uterus is therefore much more prone to STIs, as it is no longer protected by the endometrium and cervical mucus.

 To get the most out of your menstrual lovemaking, here are a few tips:

 - Let go: if you're comfortable with your body and your partner too, it's no problem!
 Psychological blockage can prevent you from letting go and enjoying the moment.